-The overall asset quality of NBFCs is assessed by evaluating the asset-class wise exposures.
-In case of wholesale assets, large vulnerable exposures are examined critically since the same can impact capital position in case of stress.
-In case of retail loan book (vehicle, housing, SME etc.), the empirical trend in delinquencies exhibited for the entity is examined for each retail asset-class and the same is also compared with the industry peers.
+The overall asset quality of HFCs is assessed by evaluating the product-segment-wise exposures.
+In case of wholesale loans, large vulnerable exposures are examined critically since the same can impact capital position in case of stress.
+In case of retail loan book, the empirical trend in delinquencies exhibited for the entity is examined for each retail product segment and the same is also compared with the industry peers wherever segment-wise data are available.
+HFCs can resort to the SARFAESI Act, 2002 to recover the loan by selling mortgage assets (housing/any other).

 The historical collection efficiency and the company's experience of loan losses and write-off/provisions are studied.
 The portfolio diversification and exposure to vulnerable sectors is evaluated to assess the level of vulnerable assets.
 In case of high-ticket size loans like corporate or real estate loans, the top exposures are analysed.
 The proportion of such wholesale loans in the overall portfolio is examined.
-Further, such exposures are also viewed in relation to the company's net worth so as to assess the extent of concentration and vulnerability to any of the large exposures turning delinquent.
+Furthermore, such exposures are also viewed in relation to the company's net-worth so as to assess the extent of concentration and vulnerability to any of the large exposures turning delinquent.
 The asset quality of individual product classes is viewed in tandem with the seasoning of the loan book.
-NBFCs with short track record would have seen limited seasoning of its portfolio so as to make any meaningful assessment of its steady state asset quality.
-NBFCs which report an aggressive growth rate of loan book year on year also have a large part of their loan book remaining unseasoned and hence assessment of its steady state asset quality becomes difficult.
+HFCs with short track record would have seen limited seasoning of its portfolio so as to make any meaningful assessment of its steady state asset quality.
+HFCs which report an aggressive growth rate of loan book year-on-year also have a large part of their loan book remaining unseasoned as the tenor of the home loans is typically higher (more than 10 years) and hence assessment of its steady state asset quality becomes difficult.

 Exposure to group entities, in the form of lending or investment, is examined to understand the loss potential of such assets.
-The same is subject to stress test in the same way as any other asset and the impact is evaluated on level of NPA and provisioning needs.

-3. Profitability
+4. Profitability

-CARE Ratings analyses the composition of income of the company by segregating it into fee based and fund based activities.
-Core earnings are also identified by excluding non-recurring income from total income.
-Each business area that contributes to the core earnings is assessed for risks as well as for its earnings prospects and growth rate.
-It is examined whether the interest yields are commensurate with the asset class and nature of operations.
+CARE Ratings analyses the composition of income of the company by segregating it into fee-based and fund-based activities.
+Core earnings are also identified by excluding non-recurring income from the total income.
+It is examined whether the interest yields are commensurate with the sub-segments and nature of operations.